torvalds/linux/Documentation/process/maintainer-netdev.rst

 netdev
 ------

-netdev is a mailing list for all network-related Linux stuff.
-This includes anything found under net/ (i.e. core code like IPv6) and drivers/net (i.e. hardware specific drivers) in the Linux source tree.
+netdev is a mailing list for all network-related GNU/Linux stuff.
+This includes anything found under net/ (i.e. core code like IPv6) and drivers/net (i.e. hardware specific drivers) in the GNU/Linux source tree.

 Note that some subsystems (e.g. wireless drivers) which have a high volume of traffic have their own specific mailing lists and trees.

-Like many other Linux mailing lists, the netdev list is hosted at kernel.org with archives available at https://lore.kernel.org/netdev/.
+Like many other GNU/Linux mailing lists, the netdev list is hosted at kernel.org with archives available at https://lore.kernel.org/netdev/.

-Aside from subsystems like those mentioned above, all network-related Linux development (i.e. RFC, review, comments, etc.) takes place on netdev.
+Aside from subsystems like those mentioned above, all network-related GNU/Linux development (i.e. RFC, review, comments, etc.) takes place on netdev.

 Development cycle
 -----------------

-Here is a bit of background information on the cadence of Linux development.
+Here is a bit of background information on the cadence of GNU/Linux development.
 Each new release starts off with a two week "merge window" where the main maintainers feed their new stuff to Linus for merging into the mainline tree.
 After the two weeks, the merge window is closed, and it is called/tagged ``-rc1``.
 No new